Berg0162/Simcline-V2/README.md

 # How to start?<br>
 + Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and all the libraries on a PC/Mac.
-+ Install your ESP32 board and then download the ESP32 NimBLE library (<b>Version 2</b>), see [Arduino Installation NimBLE](https://github.com/h2zero/NimBLE-Arduino#arduino-installation)
++ Install your ESP32 board in the Arduino environment
++ download the ESP32 NimBLE-Arduino library (<b>Latest Version 2.#.#</b>), see [Arduino Installation NimBLE](https://github.com/h2zero/NimBLE-Arduino#arduino-installation)
 + Download all the code from [Github](https://github.com/Berg0162/simcline/tree/master/Simcline-V2) and install the Simcline-V2 library in the Arduino IDE. <br>

 # How to make it work?<br>
 The requirements in this phase are simple:
 + running Zwift, Rouvy or myWhoosh app or alike,
-+ working Feather ESP32-V2 development board and
++ working Feather ESP32-V2 (or other ESP32S2/ESP32S3) development board and
 + a Bluetooth FTMS Smart Trainer.<br>

 # Testing is Knowing!<br>